Menditect/documentation/docs/application-instance.md

 - Navigate to the "Applications" page to view all Applications that are used in MTA.
 - Select an Application by clicking on the tile.
 - Navigate to "App instances" to view the Application Instances.
-- Click <i class="fas fa-trash-alt"></i> on the Application Instance to delete it.
+- Click "<i class="fas fa-trash-alt"></i>" on the Application Instance to delete it.

-Note that if a Test Configuration was using the Application Instance, this will result in an error on the Test Configurations page.
+Note that if a Test Configuration was using the Application Instance, this will result in an [Error](error) on the Test Configurations page.

 ## Related topics
 - [Application](application)